Discontinuous Grammar as a Foreign Language: Discontinuous Sequence-to-sequence Parsing

 Based on the approach proposed by \citep{fernandez-astudillo-etal-2020-transition} for dependency and AMR parsing, we present a Transformer sequence-to-sequence architecture for unrestricted constituent parsing.
 Unlike the original work by \cite{Vaswani2017} (where all \textit{heads} of each Transformer decoder's cross-attention layer attend to the whole input), one specialized head is exclusively applied over input words that should be into the stack according to the current time step $t$ (following a shift-reduce parsing process), and another dedicated head will focus only on those words that are still left in the buffer in $t$.
 In that way, while not explicitly using data structures to process the input sentence (as done by regular transition-based parsers), some structural information is \textit{deterministically} induced to the sequence-to-sequence model, with the purpose of substantially increasing parsing performance as shown on other syntactic formalisms by \cite{fernandez-astudillo-etal-2020-transition}.

-Unlike for dependency and AMR parsing, in transition-based constituent parsing, the stack not only contains words, but also non-terminal nodes artificially pushed into the stack.
+The implementation proposed by \cite{fernandez-astudillo-etal-2020-transition} was exclusively focused on dependency and AMR parsing, where the buffer and the stack of a purely transition-based dependency parser can only contain words that belong to partial graph structures.
+In contrast, transition-based constituent parsers process tree structures and, in addition to nodes corresponding to words, they also have to push non-terminal nodes into the stack.
 These are necessary for naming constituents and are especially required for the top-down and in-order transition systems (which make use of the \textsc{Non-Terminal-X} transition for that purpose).
-Therefore, this must be taken into consideration for representing the behavior of the data structures.
+In addition, \textsc{Reduce} actions in transition-based constituent parsing build partial subtrees, affecting several words of the input sequence (while \textsc{Reduce} transitions in dependency parsing only affect one single word).
+Therefore, all these specifics must be taken into consideration for representing the behavior of the data structures in constituent parsing.